thanhkaist/CCFDM1/README.md

-# CURL: Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning
+# CCFDM: Sample-efficient Reinforcement Learning Representation Learning with Curiosity Contrastive Forward Dynamics Model

-This repository is the official implementation of [CURL](https://mishalaskin.github.io/curl/) for the DeepMind control experiments.
-Atari experiments were done in a separate codebase available [here](https://github.com/aravindsrinivas/curl_rainbow).
+This repository is the official implementation of [CCFDM]() for the DeepMind control experiments.
 Our implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.

 ## Installation